NERC-CEH/datalab/architecture/add/06-architecture-deployment.md

 providing a stable production environment.
 Ideally these two environments would be completely isolated but due to the complexity of managing Kubernetes and Gluster clusters there is only a single multi tenant environment.
 Two instances of Datalabs are separated into two namespaces, `prod` and `test`.
-Each namespace runs its own ingress controller, there are two external load balancers and two discourse servers.
+Each namespace shares an ingress controller and there are two external load balancers.
 Storage is dynamically provisioned through a single Gluster cluster.

 The Bara deployment tool is provided with a full configuration file appropriate to the